huitema/dnsoquic/draft-huitema-dprive-dnsoquic.md

 sends multiple queries to a server over a QUIC connection, it SHOULD NOT wait for an outstanding reply before sending the next query.

+As specified in {{stream-mapping-and-usage}} servers should send responses to queries on different streams as soon as they are available.

 ### Connection Close

 In order to amortize QUIC and TLS connection setup costs, clients and